appacitive/appacitive-dotnet-sdk/README.md

 ## Debugging the SDK

-Debugging in the sdk uses standard .NET trace infrastructure via the App.Debug class.
+Debugging in the sdk uses standard .NET trace infrastructure via the AppContext.Debug class.
 To setup debugging for your app

-#### Setup .NET tracing
+#### Setup .NET tracing (For desktop and server hosted apps using the SDK.)
 Add the following configuration to your app.config or web.config.
 Add a trace listener of your choice.
 The given configuration will log everything to the console.

 ```xml